anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   for instance regarding the local storage of private keys.
   <!-- Final authorization then is done by a RA residing in the backend. -->

-## List of Application Examples {#list-examples}

 Bootstrapping can be handled in various ways, depending on the application domains.
-The informative {{app-examples}} provides illustrative examples from various industrial control system environments and operational setups.
-They motivate the support of alternative enrollment protocols, based on the following examples of operational environments:
+The informative {{app-examples}} provides illustrative examples from various industrial control system environments and operational setups motivating the support of alternative enrollment protocols.

-* rolling stock

-* building automation

-* electrical substation automation

-* electric vehicle charging infrastructures

-* infrastructure isolation policy

-* sites with insufficient level of operational security

 # Terminology and abbreviations {#terminology}